Analysis: Can the Rhine's white gold power Germany's green e-car race?

 The car industry is also interested, but not relying on it.

-A spokeswoman for Mercedes-Benz AG, part of the Daimler AG (DAIGn.DE), said the company was in early talks and would reassess the situation as soon as Vulcan had analysed the first exploration material and could deliver reliable forecasts on delivery volumes.
+A spokeswoman for Mercedes-Benz AG, part of the Daimler AG, said the company was in early talks and would reassess the situation as soon as Vulcan had analysed the first exploration material and could deliver reliable forecasts on delivery volumes.

 All parties acknowledge it will take time for substantial volumes to be delivered.